ukjhsa/ADEF/doc/documentation.md

 ##### Design issue
 - Why `ConfigurationData` and `ConfigurationBuilder` exist, are they just JSON?

-For the extension of XML or other format in the future. i.e., `XmlConfigurationData` inherits `ConfigurationData`.
+For the extension of XML or other formats in the future. i.e., `XmlConfigurationData` is designed to derive from `ConfigurationData`.

 - The design of interface

-There may not complete in the current version.
+They may not complete for other formats.

 ## System, Experiment, and Repository
 System http://ukjhsa.github.io/adef/classadef_1_1_system.html